-Benefit Description You pay

-Organ/tissue transplants High Option

-These solid organ transplants are subject to medical necessity and experimental/investigational review by the Plan.
-See Other services under You need prior Plan approval for certain services in Section 3. \$35 per specialist visit Nothing for the surgery.
-See section 5(c)
+Organ/tissue transplantsHigh OptionThese solid organ transplants are subject to medical necessity and experimental/investigational review by the Plan.
+See Other services under You need prior Plan approval for certain services in Section 3.\$35 per specialist visit• Autologous pancreas islet cell transplant (as an adjunct to total or near total pancreatectomy) only for patients with chronic pancreatitisNothing for the surgery.
+See section for facility charges.• CorneaHeart• HeartIntestinal transplants 5(c)

+experimental/investigational review by the Plan.
+See Other services under You need prior Plan approval for certain services in Section 3.
+Autologous pancreas islet cell transplant (as an adjunct to total or near total pancreatectomy) only for patients with chronic pancreatitis Cornea Heart Heart/lung 5(c)

-• Autologous pancreas islet cell transplant (as an adjunct to total or near total pancreatectomy) only for patients with chronic pancreatitis for facility charges.
+Autologous pancreas islet cell transplant (as an adjunct to total or near total pancreatectomy) only for patients with chronic pancreatitis Cornea Heart Heart/lung

-• Cornea

-• Heart
+HeartHeart/lung

 • Heart/lung

 Intestinal transplants

 - Isolated small intestine

 - Small intestine with the liver

 - Small intestine with multiple organs, such as the liver, stomach, and pancreas

 • Kidney

 Kidney-pancreas

 • Liver

 Lung: single/bilateral/lobar

 Pancreas; Pancreas/Kidney (simultaneous)

 These tandem blood or marrow stem cell transplants for covered transplants are subject to medical necessity review by the Plan.
-Refer to Other services in Section 3 for prior authorization procedures. \$35 per specialist visit Nothing for the surgery.
-See section 5(c) for facility charges.
+Refer to Other services in Section 3 for prior authorization procedures.\$35 per specialist visitNothing for the surgery.
+See section 1 5(c)

-Autologous tandem transplants for: for facility charges.
+Autologous tandem transplants for:

 - AL Amyloidosis

 - High-risk neuroblastoma

 - Multiple myeloma (de novo and treated)

 - Recurrent germ cell tumors (including testicular cancer)

 Blood or marrow stem cell transplants \$35 per specialist visit

 Physicians consider many features to determine how diseases will respond to different types of treatment.
 Some of the features measured are the presence or absence of normal and abnormal chromosomes, the extension of the disease throughout the body, and how fast the tumor cells grow.
 By analyzing these and other characteristics, physicians can determine which diseases may respond to treatment without transplant and which diseases may respond to transplant.
-Nothing for the surgery.
-See section 5(c) for facility charges.
+5(c)

 The Plan extends coverage for the diagnoses as indicated below.

 Allogeneic transplants for:

 - Acute lymphocytic or non-lymphocytic (i.e., myelogenous) leukemia

 - Acute myeloid leukemia

 - Advanced Hodgkin's lymphoma with recurrence (relapsed)

 - Advanced Myeloproliferative Disorders (MPDs)

 - Advanced non-Hodgkin's lymphoma with recurrence (relapsed)